-In the high tide and low tide chart, we can see that the first high tide was at 4:32 am and the next high tide will be at 2:48 pm.
-The first low tide will be at 9:27 am and the next low tide at 10:44 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:03 am and the next high tide at 1:30 pm.
+The first low tide was at 7:48 am and the next low tide at 8:25 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 12 hours and 54 minutes of sun.
-The solar transit is at 1:26 pm and the length of time the moon will be visible will be 10 hours and 30 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 13 hours and 25 minutes of sun.
+The solar transit was at 1:34 pm and the length of time the moon will be visible will be 12 hours and 57 minutes.

-The solunar fishing calendar in Naples tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Naples tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: